udaypandey/VServer/README.md

 ## Styling

-- Not much effort has been put into styling.
-Instead I have put more effort on the architecture and the testability of the code.
+- Not much effort has been put into styling for the screens.
+Instead I have put more effort on demonstrating the architecture and the testability of the code.
 - All screens uses UIStackView for layout and screens are created in storyboard for quick iteration.
 The styling is done in both storyboard and in code though I prefer to do styling in code so it can be tested on its own.
 - Storyboards are used for creating View Controllers but the navigation will be managed using Controller pattern and that will be unit tested too.